Phuire-Research/Stratimux/Concept.md

 * method - Is the implementation of the strategy pattern via to facilitate higher order functionality to enable additional composability.
 * subject - Used within the mode to inform the method of an action to be consumed.
 * keyedSelector - Ops-in the quality or actions into the ownership paradigm and likewise can be used to select some aspect of state from the set of concepts.
+* meta - Decorator property, this is for internal use.
 * analytics - This field holds record entries such as time, cost, and success rate.
 This is for advanced systems that perform analytics to better describe ActionStrategies and their selection at run time.

 ## The Programmed Definition of a Concept